tc39/proposal-temporal/docs/timezone.md

 A convenient list is also available [on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), although it might not reflect the latest official status.

 The string `timeZoneIdentifier` is normalized before being used to determine the time zone.
-For example, capitalization will be corrected to match the IANA Time Zone Database, and offsets like `+01` or `+0100` will be converted to normal form like `+01:00`.
+For example, capitalization will be corrected to match the IANA Time Zone Database, and offsets like `+01` or `+0100` will be converted to ±HH:MM format like`+01:00`.
 If no time zone can be determined from `timeZoneIdentifier`, then a `RangeError` is thrown.

 Use this constructor directly if you have a string that is known to be a correct time zone identifier.